 The typical standard diet contains too many omega-6 fatty acids, which are tied to inflammation.
 Eating more omega-3 fatty acids, such as those found in walnuts, hemp seeds, flaxseed, and avocados can help reduce inflammation and improve acne breakouts.
 Read More – The Skinny on Healthy Fats

 Green tea is rich in polyphenols (super antioxidants) which increase blood flow and oxygen to the skin, improving its look, feel and most importantly, health.
 It is great for reducing inflammation – aim for at least 2 cups a day.
 Learn about Matcha Green Tea – What is Matcha Green Tea & Why I Drink it Everyday

 Bell peppers are rich in vitamin C – a major vitamin for clear, healthy skin.
 Snack on one raw cut up with some hummus or chop it up in your salad.Other great sources of vitamin C include mangos, broccoli, leafy greens and citrus fruit.

 Being mindful about adding in these skin healthy foods can really help heal and clear your acne.
-Remember what you put in your body affects every cell, including the skin on your face so choose your food well and your body will thank you for it.
+Remember what you put in your Healthy Body affects every cell, including the skin on your face so choose your food well and your Healthy Body will thank you for it.